SkillsFundingAgency/das-assessor-service/README.md

 Running Specflow

 Specflow is currently used for integrations testing the Internal API.
-It is configured to run using teh NUnit Test runner and as such requires
+It is configured to run using the NUnit Test runner.
+As such it requires

 1).
-To be ran using teh NUnit Test Runner.
+To be ran using the NUnit Test Runner.

 2).
-The SFA.DAS.AssessorService.Application.Api project to be runninf in advance.
+The SFA.DAS.AssessorService.Application.Api project to be running in advance.

 3).
 The BaseAddress in the app.config to be set to the base address of the running SFA.DAS.AssessorService.Application.Api project.

-BaseAddress = Base url address for the SFA.DAS.AssessorService.Application.Api project.